-Developed in 1981 as an assessment resource for pastors in the American Lutheran Church, MHLR has expanded over the years to include consulting, coaching and education resources.
+Developed in 1981 as an assessment resource for pastors in the American Lutheran Church, MHLR has expanded over the years to include counseling, coaching and education resources.

-Today, MHLR serves clergy and church leaders from all Christian traditions, with the majority of people who use our services coming from the Evangelical Lutheran Church in America (ELCA) and Lutheran Church Missouri Synod (LCMS) and, less frequently, the Presbyterian and Episcopal churches.
+Today, MHLR serves clergy and church leaders from all Christian traditions, with the majority of people who use our services coming from the Evangelical Lutheran Church in America (ELCA) and Lutheran Church Missouri Synod (LCMS) and, at times, from the Presbyterian Church and the Episcopal Church.